bosgnoom/ansible-pis/README.md

 - Set up the raspberry pi:
   - Install packages often used by me:
     - mc
-    - python-pexpect (needed to change the password via Ansible)
     - screen
     - build-essential
     - git